How Mileage Shapes Your Insurance Risk Profile

 Car insurance companies are in the business of predicting risk — and one of their most reliable predictors is how much you drive.
 The more miles you log, the more time you spend exposed to potential accidents, road hazards, and liability events.
 It's simple math to an underwriter: more driving equals more risk.

-According to the Federal Highway Administration, the average American driver now logs approximately 13,596 miles per year — a figure that has been gradually climbing since the pandemic-era dip to 12,724 miles in 2020 — and most insurers use this figure as a baseline to set "standard" rates.
+According to the Federal Highway Administration, the average American driver now logs approximately 13,200–13,300 miles per year in 2025, a figure that has held relatively steady with just a 0.8% increase in total vehicle miles traveled from 2023 to 2024.
+Most insurers use this figure as a baseline to set "standard" rates.
 If you exceed that baseline by a meaningful amount, you're likely paying more than you realize.
 Understanding what affects your car insurance rates alongside mileage is the first step toward a smarter, lower-cost policy.

 Why Annual Mileage Is a Core Rating Factor